At the end of the series premier, the entire team stands in front of the Gate in what is an obvious, yet still heartwarming money shot.

 The entire team's individual mini-monologues when Daniel was dying in "Meridian".

-The episode where the Tok'ra show up with their truth-machine and O'Neill has to admit that he cares for Carter "too much" to clear suspicions of being spies.
+The episode where the Tok'ra show up with their truth-machine and O'Neill has to admit that he cares for Carter "a lot more than [he's] supposed to" to clear suspicions of being spies.

 The quiet moments between Jack and Sam in "Lost City".